Eoin Ó Murchú: RTÉ and journalism

 He worked as political correspondent for RTÉ Raidió na Gaeltachta.
 Although retired from RTE, Ó Murchú remained active as a columnist and commentator appearing on Vincent Browne Tonight programme on TV3 from time to time.
 He also writes Political and Irish language columns for An Phoblacht.

-He is a writer for Tuairisc.ie and has written for Trinity News.
+He is a writer for Tuairisc.ie and Trinity News.

+In November 2023 the Ukrainian government's Center for Countering Disinformation accused Ó Murchú of regularly posted pro-Kremlin disinformation about the Russian invasion of Ukraine. Ó Murchú has stated Ukraine was governed by Nazis, and that Russia was on the verge of winning the war.